Do you know the history of the Erie Canal? Well, if not, no worries! Here’s a quick recap:

 The Village of Fairport is located within the Town of Perinton.
 From its earliest days, the presence of the waterway helped transform what had once been known as Perrinsville into a very "fair port” for an overnight stay by passing travelers.
 Fairport also benefitted from the railroad’s arrival in 1853, making this growing community one of the leading centers of transportation and industry of its time in all of Upstate New York.

-- Get on the water: Hop aboard the Colonial Belle for a cruise along the Erie Canal.
+- Get on the water: Hop aboard the Colonial Belle for a cruise along the Erie Canal or check out a fully accessible kayak rental from Erie Canal Boat Company.

 - Fun things to do: Shop and dine at Fairport Village Landing, and mark your calendar for Fairport’s Canal Days in June.
+Pick up a paddle at Fairport Pickleball Club.
 Need a way to get around?
 Stop into RV&E for bikes, gear and more.

-- Restaurants: There’s something for everybody in Fairport: Lulu when a taqueria’s where you want to go, The Porterhouse when you’re craving a good cut of meat, Iron Smoke Distillery for a bourbon or craft cocktail, and Branca when you’re in the mood for an Italian masterpiece.
+- Restaurants: There’s something for everybody in Fairport: Lulu when a taqueria’s where you want to go, Tin Cup Social for an upscale sports bar, Iron Smoke Distillery for a bourbon or craft cocktail, and Bonnie + Clyde when you're in the mood for New American cuisine.
+A little bit outside of the village you will find Casa Larga Vineyards, one of the oldest wineries in the Finger Lakes region and home to a wide range of varietals, including award-winning Ice Wine.

 - Lodging: The Woodcliff Hotel & Spa is the perfect place to rest your head after an adventurous day in Fairport.